Throughput Testing and Troubleshooting

 ethtool are much larger than the output of

-output to examine is to verify whether errors in receive or transmit are
+ethtool counters.
+The key output to examine is to verify whether errors in receive or transmit are increasing.

-If the counters under RX_ERR are increasing during the bandwidth test, there may be problems with packet forwarding through the switch.
+If the counters under RX_ERR are increasing during the bandwidth test, there might be problems with packet forwarding through the switch.
 Here are some previously written articles that address this scenario: